An expungement lawyer helps you get back rights and opportunities after your arrest or conviction.

 On the other hand, you can’t get your case dismissed under Penal Code Section 1203.4 if your probation was terminated early because you were sent to prison for a probation violation.

 Also, you cannot get a dismissal under California Penal Code Section 1203.4 if you were convicted for anything in California Penal Code §1203.4(b).

 A DISMISSAL IS NOT AN EXPUNGEMENT

 Your record remains fully public.
 Expungement and sealing laws restrict access to criminal records.

-Get rid of the stigma and discrimination produced by a criminal record.
+Get rid of the stigma and discrimination of a criminal record.

 Even though the law says you must be released from all “penalties and disabilities” resulting from the conviction, there are numerous and substantial limitations, and procedures are burdensome.
 You should consult expungement attorney Richard Wagner to get a clear idea.

-Only a small percentage of those who are eligible for relief actually obtain it.
-Expungement petitions are frequently difficult, time-consuming, and expensive to prepare, especially without a lawyer.
+Only a small percentage of those who are eligible for relief actually get it.
+These petitions are difficult, time-consuming, and expensive to prepare, especially without a lawyer.